 Alan Durning founded Sightline Institute in 1993.
 He contributed significantly to Sightline’s effort to create a new regional index of progress, the Cascadia Scorecard, and has led many of the organization’s other successes.

-Durning is author or co-author of more than ten Sightline books including This Place on Earth 2002: Measuring What Matters; This Place on Earth 2001: Guide to a Sustainable Northwest; This Place on Earth: Home and the Practice of Permanence (winner of the Governor’s Writers Award in 1996); The Car and the City; Unlocking Home: Three Keys to Affordable Communities; and Tax Shift.
-Alan’s current topics of focus include housing affordability and democracy reform.
-He has also written in recent years about Making Sustainability Legal, parking reform, car-less living, bike friendliness, electric bikes, and climate fairness, as well as affordable housing, which resulted in the 2013 publication of Sightline’s first e-book, Unlocking Home.
+Alan has authored or coauthored more than ten Sightline books, including This Place on Earth 2002: Measuring What Matters; This Place on Earth 2001: Guide to a Sustainable Northwest; This Place on Earth: Home and the Practice of Permanence (winner of the Governor’s Writers Award in 1996); The Car and the City; and Tax Shift.
+His current topics of focus include democracy reform and housing affordability, the latter of which resulted in the 2013 publication of Sightline’s first e-book, Unlocking Home: Three Keys to Affordable Communities.
+He has also written about making sustainability legal, parking reform, car-free living, bike-friendliness, electric bikes, and climate fairness.

-Prior to founding Sightline, Durning was a senior researcher at Worldwatch Institute in Washington, DC, where he studied the relationships between social and environmental issues.
+Prior to founding Sightline Institute, Alan was a senior researcher at Worldwatch Institute in Washington, DC, where he studied the relationships between social and environmental issues.
 While at Worldwatch, Durning wrote How Much is Enough?
-The Consumer Society and the Future of the Earth (1992), which was translated into seven languages and given two awards.
-He also coauthored seven State of the World reports along with Worldwatch Papers on topics ranging from animal agriculture to indigenous peoples.
+The Consumer Society and the Future of the Earth (1992), which won two awards and was translated into seven languages.
+He also coauthored seven State of the World reports with Worldwatch Papers, on topics ranging from animal agriculture to indigenous peoples.

-A sought-after keynote speaker, Durning has lectured at the White House, major universities, and numerous conferences including 2012 TEDx Bellevue.
-He consults with Northwest leaders on a variety of issues and serves on various advisory panels.
+A sought-after keynote speaker, Alan has lectured at the White House, major universities, and numerous conferences.
+He consults with Northwest leaders on a variety of issues.

-Durning holds a Bachelor of Arts with high honors, Phi Beta Kappa, from the Oberlin College and a Bachelor of Music, Pi Kappa Lambda, from the Oberlin Conservatory.
+Alan holds a Bachelor of Arts with high honors, Phi Beta Kappa, from Oberlin College, and a Bachelor of Music, Pi Kappa Lambda, from the Oberlin Conservatory.
 He also holds a certificate in nonprofit leadership from the Graduate School of Business at Stanford University.